worldwidejamie/clean-eats-app/features.md

 Did you know the city of Chicago has ~500 different categories of food serving facilities?
 Blockbuster Video, for example.

+Also, I didn't properly follow instructions regarding the pull request.
+I see now that I should have been working on a `{working-branch}` instead of multiple branches and merging into main.

 Thank so much and talk soon!

 -Jamie